ArturoG1z/HalsteadMetrics4Py/README.md

 # HalMe4Py or Halstead Metrics for Python

 This application allows to calculate the halstead metrics, entering as input a python text file, on which is performed a processing and classification of tokens, to obtain the occurrence of each of these tokens and perform the necessary operations to obtain the halstead metrics.
+## Preconditions
+- It is assumed that only syntactically and semantically valid text file entries are entered.

 ## Limitations and known issues:
 - The aplications is intended for python only